Neo23x0/Raccine/README.md

 - 0.4.1 - Statically linked binaries
 - 0.4.2 - Bugfixes provided by John Lambert
 - 0.5.0 - Removed Eventlog logging (basic info was unnecessary; cuased higher complexity; can be achieved by process creation logging as well), support for wbadmin filtering
+- 0.5.1 - Improvements by @JohnLaTwC
+- 0.5.2 - Additional check for `delete shadowstorage` by @JohnLaTwC, code review by @_hillu, application icon

 ## Installation